 To support Thematic studies focusing on Warfare and British Society, Anglia has created a range of tours exploring the relationship between war and society and the changing nature and experience of warfare itself.

-This two-day tour explores how Henry V’s army utilised longbows and defensive ground to such great effect, challenging the accepted doctrines of warfare and making the chivalrous mounted knight almost obsolete at a stroke, before moving on to Picardy to examine how trenches, barbed wire, artillery and machine guns combined to create a situation where the ‘poor bloody infantry’ found their task almost impossible to achieve.
+This two-day tour explores how Henry V’s army utilised longbows and ground suited to defence to such great effect, challenging the accepted doctrines of warfare and making the ‘chivalrous’ mounted knight almost obsolete at a stroke, before moving on to Picardy to examine how trenches, barbed wire, artillery and machine guns combined to create a situation where the ‘poor bloody infantry’ found their task almost impossible to achieve.
 The experience of the ordinary fighting man will be brought alive by this tour.

 The guides really made the experience special for the pupils

 These tours support all programmes of study and specifications covering:

 Thematic study: Warfare and British Society

 Warfare Through Time

 The Changing Nature of Warfare

 The Impact and Experience of war in Britain